 E-publishing is swell and all, but let’s be honest, there’s something special about seeing your work in the form of something that you can use to prop open a door, or trip over in a dark room, or fend off an attacker with a well-timed blow.
 Seriously, when you were a kid did you want to show your Mom an AutoCAD you made of a sandcastle?
 (Engineering nerds… shush.)

 I’m thinking the story will probably come out some time in September this year (Misfits current publication queue goes through the end of August).
 Stay tuned for Kindle information when that happens!
+(UPDATE: Story is scheduled to release on September 28, 2018 on Kindle!)

 Now, off to create more homeless stories…